 Scientific and Medical Perspectives

 From a medical standpoint, the presence of semen in the bladder of a catheter user is generally not a significant concern, provided that proper hygiene and catheter care are maintained.
-The urinary system is designed to handle various substances, and the dilution effect of urine minimizes the risk of catheter blockage or infection.
+The urinary system is designed to handle various substances, and the dilution effect of urine minimizes the risk of catheter blockage or infection And that's really what it comes down to..

 Studies and Research